cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 expressions are a string matching pattern language.
-In the above example, `^B[áa]eth$` can be translated into informal language as "tell me if `?y` matches the following pattern: at the beginning of `?y`, `B` followed by either `a` or `á` followed by `aeth` and then end of the string".
-The option of case-insensitivity is on so `B` will also match `b` and so on.
+In the above example, `^B[áa]eth$` can be translated into informal language as "tell me if `?y` matches the following pattern: at the beginning of `?y`, `B` followed by either `a` or `á` followed by `eth` and then end of the string".
+The option of case-insensitivity is active so `B` will also match `b` and so on.

 There is an [extensive set of
 functions](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#SparqlOps)
-available to build various filters and other things out of in SPARQL.
-It is another good use of time to look over the list of them to gain some familiarity with what is available.
+available to build various filters and other constructs in SPARQL.
+It is another good use of time to look over the list to gain some familiarity with what is available.

 To return to the children of idiots example.
 To gain a full appreciation of the number of children, now that we have a method for